-Most utilities are in the low distributed generation adoption phase, with some states approaching moderate levels.81 The growth will be driven by regulatory characteristics within each state, for example, through rate design and utility regulation as set by a public utilities commission.
+Most utilities are in the low distributed generation adoption phase, with some states approaching moderate levels.74 Regulatory characteristics within each state will drive growth (e.g., through rate design and utility regulation as set by a public utilities commission).
 Figure 4-7 shows the conceptual growth of DG/DER in three phases, from low to high adoption.
 Such conceptual forecasts are helpful in posing policy issues and assisting investors in seeing new opportunities.
 However, structural and systems outcomes depend as much on actual results of markets, regulators, and various jurisdictions co-evolving into the future.

 Figure 4-7.
-Major Technology, Policy, and Infrastructure Enablers of DER Adoption82
+Major Technology, Policy, and Infrastructure Enablers of DER Adoption75